 At many of the incidents that the CFS attends, they will often attend with other services, and work side by side as part of an overall team.
-Some of these Services may include the SA Ambulance Service (SAAS), the SA Metropolitan Fire Service (MFS), the State Emergency Service (SES), National Parks and Wildlife (NPWSA), Forestry SA, the SA Police (SAPol) and some smaller services such as the Volunteer Marine Rescue Service (VMR) and the Salvation Army.
+Some of these Services may include the SA Ambulance Service (SAAS), the SA Metropolitan Fire Service (MFS), the State Emergency Service (SES), National Parks and Wildlife (DEW), Forestry SA, the SA Police (SAPol) and some smaller services such as the Volunteer Marine Rescue Service (VMR) and the Salvation Army.

 In many areas, these services take part in regular joint training sessions.
 Often, this will involve a scenario type incident aimed at all services understanding the role of the other service, to improve communications and practice different techniques.

 Some services, such as the Salvation Army come to the fore when a large or prolonged incident occurs.
 They will provide catering functions and wash facilities at a staging area.
 St John volunteers also assist with eye washes and medical assistance should it be needed.